Firecracker: Ingredients

-Firecrackers are generally made of cardboard or plastic, with flash powder, cordite, smokeless powder, or black powder as the propellant.
+Firecrackers are generally made of cardboard or plastic, with flash powder (a mixture of oxidizer and metallic fuel), cordite, smokeless powder, or black powder as the propellant.
 This is not always the case, however.
-Anything from match heads to kerosene and lighter fluid has been used successfully in making firecrackers.The key to loud firecrackers, however, although in part lying in the propellant substance, is pressure.
+Anything from match heads to kerosene and lighter fluid has been used successfully in making firecrackers.
+The key to loud firecrackers, however, although in part lying in the propellant substance, is pressure.
 The entire firecracker must be very tightly packed in order for it to work best.
 Flash powder, however, does not need to be packed tightly, and should not be.

 Manufacturing

 James Dyer Ball, in his book Things Chinese, has a detailed description about the process and material used for making firecrackers at the end of the 19th century.
 At that time, firecrackers were made by women and children workers, using straw paper to make the body of the firecracker, while the fuse was made of paper imported from Japan made from the inner lining of the bamboo plant, or rice paper, stiffened with buckwheat paste.
 The bamboo paper was cut into strips of 14 in long and 1/3 in wide, laid on a table; a string of gunpowder was placed at the center with a hollow tube, then twisted up to make a piece of fuse.
 The firecracker tubes were made from pieces of straw paper wrapped around iron rods of various diameters and then tightened with a special tool.
 200 to 300 firecrackers were tied up in a bunch, then red clay was spread at the bottom of the bunch and forced into each end of the firecracker with a punch; gunpowder was poured in, then the other end was sealed with an awl by turning the tube inward, and a fuse inserted.